swaritiscool/Swar.chat/frontend/swar.chat/README.md

-Front end made with Next.JS (because I wanted to learn it)
+Front end made with Next.JS only because I wanted to learn it :)